Cleanup Bookkeeping Case Study: 19-Property Rental Portfolio

 The completed 2025 reporting package included:

-• Balance Sheet comparison to the prior year
+• Balance Sheet with prior year comparison

 • Profit & Loss by Class, with each class representing a rental property

-• Detailed General Ledger for tax-preparation review
+• Detailed General Ledger for tax preparation review

-January Through May 2026 Reporting Package
+2026 Reporting Package

 The January through May 2026 reporting package included:

-• Monthly Balance Sheets
+• Monthly Balance Sheets with prior year comparison

-• Monthly Profit & Loss reports
+• Monthly Profit & Loss reports with prior year comparison

-• Year-to-Date Profit & Loss report
+• Year to Date Profit & Loss report with prior year comparison

 • Monthly Profit & Loss by Class reports

-• Year-to-Date Profit & Loss by Class report
+• Year to Date Profit & Loss by Class report

 Monthly Bookkeeping After Cleanup